Coronavirus Simulation: A Tangible Visualisation

 Background

-The Washington Post had on March 14 an article with visualizations created, which already gained international recognition.
-The health researcher Drew Harris criticized that deaths caused by the virus are not taken into consideration.
-We therefore extended their simulation to include deaths.
+The Washington Post published an article with visualizations on 14 March, which has already received international attention.
+Health researcher Drew Harris criticized the fact that deaths caused by the virus were not included.
+So we added deaths to their simulation.

 Update

-In the meantime, there are much more sophisticated epidemic simulators in which a large number of parameters can be set.
+There are now much more sophisticated epidemic simulators that allow you to set a large number of parameters.
 My recommendation:

 Epidemic calculator